 How to Fix the WordPress White Screen of Death

 The WordPress White Screen of Death (WSOD) is a frustrating phenomenon.
-When it happens, everything stops.
-Your site is replaced with a blank, white screen and you can’t log in.
+When it happens, everything stops working.
+Your site is replaced with a blank, white screen, and you can’t log in.
 What makes this error even more troublesome is the complete lack of any errors messages when it occurs, making it a nightmare to troubleshoot.

-In this post, I’ll walk you through four of the most common causes for the WSOD and their solutions.
+In this post, we’ll walk you through four of the most common causes for the WSOD and their solutions.

 What Causes the WordPress White Screen of Death?